 Sam’s more recent publications include articles on sin and agency (Studies in Christian Ethics), on the complicated connections between Christian hope and ecological responsibility (Scottish Journal of Theology), and on how we might reflect theologically on the good, the bad, and the ugly (Practical Theology).
 His PhD was published in 2020 as Oliver O’Donovan’s Moral Theology (T&T Clark).

 At present Sam’s major focus is on developing faithful and fruitful theological responses to the moral, social, and political issues raised by emerging technologies (‘AI’, broadly construed).
-This involves a number of big picture questions, among them:
+You can find out more about this workstream here: Political Theologies, Emerging Technologies, and the Common Life.